VXLAN Configuration Module

 vxlan.vtep: true

-If you specify multiple loopback links with the vxlan.vtep attribute, only the first one will be considered.
+However, if you specify multiple loopback links with the vxlan.vtep attribute, only the first one will be considered.

 Example

-We want to create a simple two-switch network transporting two VLANs across VXLAN backbone.
+We want to create a simple two-switch network transporting two VLANs across a VXLAN backbone.
 We have to define the VLANs first:

 vlans: